positrium/brew-cask-upgrade-all/README.md

 # brew-cask-upgrade-all

-like a brew upgrade for cask
+like a brew upgrade for cask. [see also](https://qiita.com/positrium/items/3ac014f175955941ccb3).

 ## Installation